1/ Will It Suit You?

-You will find on most of the cheap sheds and summerhouses that the floors and roofs are made using OSB (oriental strand board), wafer board, chipboard or cheap plywood and this is totally to do with cost.
-However, all of these materials are unsuitable for any areas where they may get wet - and outdoors there is a great chance of this happening.
+You will find on most of the cheap wooden buildings that the floors and roofs are made using OSB (oriental strand board), wafer board, chipboard or cheap plywood and this is totally to do with cost.
+However, all of these materials are unsuitable for any areas where they may get wet – and outdoors there is a great chance of this happening.
 As soon as the boards get wet they will absorb the moisture and this will cause the board to swell and disintegrate.
 Which is no good at all for you as your building will come to a premature end.
-You will also find that most of these cheap shed companies describe their floors and roofs as 'solid sheet material' as they don't want you to know what they are using.
+You will also find that most of these cheap companies describe their floors and roofs as ‘solid sheet material’ as they don’t want you to know what they are using.
 Sounds far better than chipboard but all they are doing is hiding (misleading) the facts and that they are using these cheap unsuitable materials.

 5/ Do You Have The Choice of Size or Style?

 You will find that most garden building companies offer a range of set sizes and styles and, whilst, you may find one which ‘will do’ surely it’s better to have a building to suit YOUR needs and your location.
 A building where the door and windows can go where you would like, the size to suit and a style which will appeal to you.
 Most web-based companies don’t offer this option for you and only supply in a few set sizes and styles.
 A company such as 1st Choice Leisure Buildings offer more or less any size to suit and any styles as well. so the question is – why compromise?